singhHarleen/Spatial-Audio-System-Unreal-Engine/README.md

 # CustomSpatialAudioFeatures
 Hi!
 This is a repo with some custom spatial audio systems that I am developing in Unreal Engine

-Here is a short video of transmission: https://youtu.be/DIZFPNkLBeo
+Here is a short video of obstruction working in place: https://youtu.be/DIZFPNkLBeo